Datafly.js SDKHelper Methods

 Use this when you need to guarantee delivery before navigating away or unloading the page — for example, before a hard redirect or a window.location.replace().
 Datafly.js already flushes automatically on pagehide and beforeunload, so manual flush() is rarely required.

-flush() returns a Promise that resolves once the in-flight batch has been acknowledged by the Ingestion Gateway:
+flush() returns a Promise that resolves once the in-flight batch has been acknowledged by Signal:

 await datafly.flush();